cmakelib/cmakelib-component-cmdef/README.md

 ## Documentation

-Every function has a comprehensive documentation writtend as part of the functcion definition.
+Every function has a comprehensive documentation written as part of the function definition.

 Context documentation is located at [doc/README.md]